 Tetanus (also known as lockjaw) is an infection marked by prolonged muscle spasms.
-The infection is a toxin affects the nervous system.
+The infection is a toxin that affects the nervous system.
 It can be fatal if left untreated.

 Tetanus is caused by specific bacteria that is found in soil, dust, or manure.
 It enters your body through a break in the skin.
 Once inside the body, the bacteria create a toxin.
 This toxin causes tetanus.

 Factors that may increase your chance of tetanus include:

-- Lack of tetanus vaccination or regular booster shots—or not updating tetanus vaccination in timely manner
+- Lack of tetanus vaccination, regular booster shots, or not updating tetanus vaccination in timely manner

 - IV drug use